UTD-FAST-Lab/Sugarlyzer/README.md

 We are still working on integrating and testing the analysis for the family-based baseline (Column 2 of Table 6) as well as the analyses for the Varbugs benchmark (Table 2), and these will be included in a future release of Sugarlyzer.

+# For Artifact Reviewers

+We have provided three scripts: `runDesugared.sh`, `runBaselines.sh`, and `runSmallExperiments.sh`.
+These run the desugared analysis, the sampling-based baseline, and a small subset of experiments respectively.
+The first two scripts take longer than a day to run when parallelized to 60 cores, so we recommend artifact reviewers run the `runSmallExperiments.sh` script, which takes approximately an hour if run with 8 jobs at a time.

 # Prerequisites
 This application is written for Python version >= 3.10.0.
 We suggest using PyEnv to manage multiple Python versions.
 Furthermore, Sugarlyzer runs its analyses in Docker containers in order to maintain consistent